 Whatever the desired goal is, it’s usually an arduous uphill battle to achieve it.
-No one ever said it would be easy; hard work, long sleepless hours, and at times, self doubt creep in and try to deter us from reaching our desired ambitions.
+No one ever said it would be easy.
+Hard work, sleepless nights, and at times, self doubt creep in and try to deter us from reaching our desired ambitions.

 But what if that wasn’t the right plan to take?
 What if giving up on a dream that to many might seem improbable is one that you need to continue fighting for?

-Gone were the days of working his high school football games on a local access channel, or recording himself broadcasting a Nintendo baseball game, Burkhardt wanted to take the next step, the big leap into the world of professional sports broadcasting.
+Gone were the days of working his high school football games on a local access channel or recording himself broadcasting a Nintendo baseball game, Burkhardt wanted to take the next step; the big leap into the world of professional sports broadcasting.

-Met fans remember Burkhardt from his time as the Mets field reporter from 2007-2014.
-His role expanded over time to doing play-by-play for select Spring Training and regular season games, pre- and post game shows, and hosting the offseason show, Mets Hot Stove.
+Mets fans remember Burkhardt from his time as the Mets field reporter from 2007-2014.
+His role expanded over time to doing play-by-play for select spring training and regular season games, pre- and post game shows, and hosting the offseason show, Mets Hot Stove.

 Many took notice of the rising fame of Burkhardt during the Mets telecasts.
 He joined Fox Sports in 2013 and worked as a play-by-play man for their NFL coverage, and at the conclusion of the Mets ’14 season, left SNY for Fox Sports in Los Angeles.

 MMO: When did you know that you wanted to be a broadcaster?
 Did you have one of those “aha” moments in your life?

 Kevin: I knew I wanted to do it for a long time.
 I guess high school was the first real time that I knew.
-We didn’t have much at our high school at that time, we had one video camera.
+We didn’t have much at our high school at that time; we had one video camera.
 I remember we had access to the local access channel which was a channel that was played in town so we would go and set up a camera and record the football games and I would do the play-by-play and my buddy was like the color guy.

 Back in the day I had a radio with a dual cassette, and what I would do is I would call the baseball game into the tape recorder and then I would do like Mets Extra.
-And I would take the first tape where I record the game and then I would record onto the second tape like highlights, so just like they used to do I’d be like, ‘Okay in the second inning it was so-and-so up,’ and then I’d play the clip.
+And I would take the first tape where I record the game and then I would record onto the second tape like highlights, so just like they used to do I’d be like, ‘Okay, in the second inning it was so-and-so up,’ and then I’d play the clip.

 MMO: Who were some of your broadcasting idols growing up?

-Kevin: There was a lot of them, I can’t say that there was one particular person that I emulated myself off of because there isn’t.
-I paid attention to a lot of different people, and my family was always Met fans and we didn’t have cable growing up.
+Kevin: There was a lot of them.
+I can’t say that there was one particular person that I emulated myself off of because there isn’t.
+I paid attention to a lot of different people and my family was always Mets fans and we didn’t have cable growing up.
 I know that’s unthinkable to people now in this age, or, I guess it’s not because there’s a lot of people that don’t have it now.

 I was working at a small radio station in Jersey at the time and I was doing a bunch of other things, just trying to add things to me resume.
 I just kind of woke up one day and I was like, screw it!
 I’m sick of making $18,000 a year and I’ve got a bunch of friends that are working on Wall Street and I’m like, what am I doing?
 Not that I really thought at the time that I was giving it up because I never did.
-I just thought I needed a jump start and I thought I needed to see something else instead of the same routine everyday, because you get complacent a little.
+I just thought I needed a jump start and I thought I needed to see something else instead of the same routine every day, because you get complacent a little.

-So I literally picked up the Sunday paper one morning and I went through it and I just put my finger in a random spot and it landed on a car dealership.
+I literally picked up the Sunday paper one morning and I went through it and I just put my finger in a random spot and it landed on a car dealership.
 I went in and asked for a job, and that’s how it went.
-I didn’t care what it was, I just knew I needed to do something different, I needed to make some money.
+I didn’t care what it was, I just knew I needed to do something different.
+I needed to make some money.

 I worked there for a year and it was like the greatest life lesson ever, I just learned so much there about myself, moving forward from that job and from the people that I worked with that I don’t think I’m here today without that.

 MMO: From there, how did you go about landing the Mets job?

 I always wanted to do TV since college, I just never had the opportunity and so I started doing little guest appearances or little, little roles wherever I could find them.
 Then SNY, I was covering the Jets for the FAN, they had me do a couple of Jets shows when they needed some fill-ins, and actually worked out pretty well.

 MMO: Your work on the broadcasts was superb and I think a bit before its time.
 You would interview starting pitchers mid-game after they came out, would kayak in the bay in San Francisco, among many, many other fun and interesting side line reporting you would do with the Mets.
 Were you given a lot of freedom to test out certain things, was it a collaborative effort, or a mixture of both?

 Kevin: It was an accumulative effort.
 We had, and they still have, a great producer a guy by the name of Gregg Picker.
-He’s the current producer too, he’s awesome and when I got the job I knew the Mets and I knew baseball but I had no idea what I was doing.
+He’s the current producer, too.
+He’s awesome and when I got the job I knew the Mets and I knew baseball but I had no idea what I was doing.
 I had a vision in my head of what I wanted it to be, but I’m coming from the FAN where I’m doing talk shows overnight for five hours by myself.
 Now it’s like you’re going to be a reporter, which is fine, and you’re going to be the in-game reporter which I had no idea.
 You’re talking about making something that’s 25-30 seconds interesting.

 From the get-go he had great advice for me.
 I think a lot of time with field reporters in baseball, I think there is this mantra that you have to have X amount of material, you’ve got to have four hits or five hits, you’ve got to be on the broadcast seven times or whatever it is.
-And he said look, and this is when I got the job, he said, ‘I don’t care how many times you’re on.
-I don’t care if it’s one or ten, there’s going to be days when you have a lot and days when you have nothing,’ which by the way is true when you work every single day of the year.
+And he said, “I don’t care how many times you’re on.
+I don’t care if it’s one or ten, there’s going to be days when you have a lot and days when you have nothing.”
+Which, by the way, is true when you work every single day of the year.

 I always tried to give something that was, even if it wasn’t lengthy, just a nugget that was interesting in some way, or different, or at the very least add to what Gary, Keith, and Ron were saying.
-From there, it just kind of went.
+From there it just kind of went.
 Obviously we started out where I’m getting a lot of advice and a lot of help and then Greg and I trusted each other so much that we were always on the same wavelength.
 We got to a point where I wouldn’t even tell him what I was doing until before the game, where it’s like hey, this is what I got.
 We would work it into the broadcast because we just had such trust that it was seamless.

 You’re talking to someone for a story but sometimes you’re just talking and you get a story out of it, or you get an idea for a story just by talking to people at the yard.
-You’re talking to somebody about something else and you’re like oh, that’s interesting, when did you start doing that or when did that happen.
+You’re talking to somebody about something else and you’re like oh, that’s interesting, when did you start doing that or when did that happen?
 Then all of a sudden the next couple of days you’re working on a story based on that conversation.

 There were a lot of different avenues to come up with stories.
-I think the last thing of this long winded answer was we’d have long term goals too.
+I think the last thing of this long winded answer was we’d have long term goals, too.
 So he’s like okay, over the next few weeks I’d love for you to work on these couple of things.

 For example, it’s Father’s Day in a few weeks, I’d love for you to get some stories about fathers and these guys’ lives, and the roles that they played.
 Like human interest stuff, which I loved doing.
-And so I’d say okay cool.
+And so I’d say, ‘Okay, cool.’
 You talk to a bunch of people and sometimes you get a good story and sometimes there’s nothing there.